Beakerboy/VBA-SQL-Library/README.md

  Setup
 -----

 Import the files into a spreadsheet using Microsoft Visual Basic for Applications.
-Edit the database class to include the DSN and database type for your database.

  Security
 -----